 In the wake of the current hurricane season, thousands of families will hope to salvage damaged family photos, papers, and heirlooms.
 These tips from the Northeast Document Concervation Center and the National Center for Preservation Technology and Training are a good start for saving damaged family photos whether they are soaked by water from storms, floods, or burst plumbing.

 5 First Steps for Water Damaged Family Photos

-2. Framed photos that become wet should be removed from the frame to air dry flat, when possible.
-Remove frame backing, loosen edges, and gently free prints from frame.
+Framed photos that become wet should be removed from the frame to air dry flat, whenever possible.
+Use a thin microspatula to remove backing paper and gently free prints from frame.
 If the photo is stuck to the glass, freeze the entire object to work with a conservator later.

-3. Rinse photos gently with clear water to clean off silt and debris without touching the surface of the print.
-Use distilled water if available.
+Rinse photos gently with clear water to clean off silt and debris without touching the surface of the print.
+Use distilled or bottled water if available.
 A plastic dishwashing tub is helpful for cleaning wet photos.

-4. Air dry wet items indoors if possible.
-Encourage air circulation by opening windows, running room fans.
+Spread out wet photos to air dry indoors if possible.
+Encourage air circulation by opening windows and running room fans.
 Likewise, run air conditioners and dehumidifiers to help keep circulate air around drying photos.
 Photos may curl while drying, but can be flattened later by professionals.
 Hang individual on a line with clothespins or spread on clean sheets to air dry.